SanjitRaman/RISC-V-cpu/statements/sriyesh.md

 While implementing U and J type instructions, I had to update the sign extend module.
 My initial approach was to simply sign extend `Instr[31:12]` and pass on the extended 32-bit immediate to their respective modules to be decoded as they would never happen simultaneously in single cycle.
 This change allowed for only 4 cases to consider, and a smaller ImmSrc width.
 However, to account for pipelining in future, this had to be changed to 3 bits and the cases where split.
 The full specification for the sign extend module can be found [here](/rtl/sign_extend/readme.md).

 I wrote the testebench for the sign extend module.
 This was done through asserting the output of the module with an expected value, calculated with a switch case.
+I think this was a good method for testing as it was exhaustive and makes use of randomly generated immediates to test every case.
 The full test methodolgy can be found [here](/testbench/sign_extend/readme.md).

 ## Pipelining